sgilroy/elevenlabs-tts-firebase-extension/README.md

 - Stores the audio file in Cloud Storage at the specified path
 - Writes the path to the Storage object back in the same Firestore document

+Note: this is a third-party extension and is not officially supported by ElevenLabs or by Google.

 ## Features

 - **Realistic Voice Synthesis**: ElevenLabs offers highly realistic AI-generated voices that can bring text to life in a natural way.
 This extension allows easily generating lifelike speech from text stored in Firestore.